Application FAQs

 22. What kind of person does well on JET?

-There is no one particular gtypeh of person that does well on JET; however flexibility and positivity are key attributes that we are looking for.
+There is no one particular "type" of person that does well on JET; however flexibility and positivity are key attributes that we are looking for.
 The Programme requires applicants to take responsibility and to thrive in occasionally challenging situations.
-However anyone with a genuine interest in international exchange and in Japan in general is likely to do well.
+There are many situations in which JETs must be able to take initiative and be proactive in their work, and creativity is also important when creating lesson plans and teaching classes.
+JETs should also be culturally sensitive and accept that things in Japan work differently to things at home.

 23. How can you use JET to further your career?

 The skills and experience you gain from living and working in Japan are invaluable.
-JET is very highly regarded by employers and the JET support network continues once you return, with the Alumni Associationfs website advertising vacancies from employers specifically looking to recruit ex-JETs, as well as a Careers Information Day.
-The skills you gain are very versatile, meaning that ex-JETs go into a number of fields, from teaching to the civil service, from the police force to television and journalism.
+JET is very highly regarded by employers and the JET support network continues once you return, with the JET Alumni Association website advertising vacancies from employers specifically looking to recruit ex-JETs, as well as a Careers Information Day.
+The skills you gain are very versatile meaning that ex-JETs find employment in a number of fields from teaching to the Civil Service, from the Police Force to television and journalism.

 24. Why do JETs depart in July/August mid-way through the Japanese academic year?

-The Japanese school year starts from spring and JETs join schools at the end of the summer.
-This is because having the intake at this time closely matches the academic year of the majority of the participating countries.
-In addition unlike in the spring it is a time when Japanese students and staff have settled in better which makes it easier for an incoming ALT to integrate into school life.
+The Japanese school year begins in April.
+JET Programme participants depart for Japan in early August as this matches the end of the academic year for the majority of participating countries.
+In addition, the time between spring and summer gives Japanese students and staff a chance to settle in to the new academic year, making it easier for an incoming ALT to integrate into school life.

-You can apply for both but as the purposes of the programmes are quite different applicants are advised to gain a precise understanding of their criteria and act accordingly.
+You can apply for both; however please bear in mind that JET and MEXT are quite different from one another.
+Applicants are advised to gain a precise understanding of the criteria of each programme and consider their options carefully.

 Contact Us | ©2006 UK JET Programme